-STUD 402 STUDIO ART: THESIS Prerequisite: STUD 401, Corequisite: ADST 402
+Prerequisite: STUD 401, Corequisite: ADST 402 | S This course will culminate in an extensive written work that describes the influences, intentions, and explains the conceptual and formal choices of the individual student regarding their personal body of work as it has evolved through Advanced Studio I and II.

-This course will culminate in an extensive written work that describes the influences, intentions, and explains the conceptual and formal choices of the individual student regarding their personal body of work as it has evolved through Advanced Studio I and II.
+UNIV 100 | THE UNIVERSITY EXPERIENCE

-UNIV 101 THE UNIVERSITY EXPERIENCE (3-0-2)
+(1-0-0) F, S, SI, SII

 This course serves as students' introduction to American university life.
 The content of the course is designed to give students an understanding of how a modern American university functions, their role as students at the university, and the most important skills involved in successfully fulfilling that role.
 These skills include critical thinking, problem solving and conflict resolution strategies.
 Students are introduced to many of the academic skills and philosophies which will ultimately be developed to higher levels in specific required and major courses.
-Students are required to participate in a group project which provides service to and/ or involvement in the community.